-It wasn’t until its third season that “Curb Your Enthusiasm” gained mainstream recognition.
-Slow ramp-up makes the availability of the show’s first 10 episodes a little more valuable than the standard TV-on-DVD release.
-Aside from the essential 1999 mockumentary special that launched the series, the extra material is fairly insubstantial.
+It wasn’t until its third season, when it aired following new episodes of “The Sopranos,” that “Curb Your Enthusiasm” gained mainstream recognition.
+That slow ramp-up makes the availability of the show’s first 10 episodes a little more valuable than the standard TV-on-DVD release.
+The convenience of the format means longtime fans can pop in favorite segs at will, while latecomers have a chance to catch up.
+However, aside from the essential 1999 mockumentary special that launched the series, the extra material is fairly insubstantial.

 As a series, “Curb” revolves around David, making the “Seinfeld” creator’s involvement in the DVD essential but it’s a mixed blessing that he is on hand for the two-disc set’s modest special features.
 The comedian’s notoriously neurotic disposition is something of a hurdle to providing much depth.